What the hell am I going to do now?

 Encouraged by the young lady's silence, Padfoot dared to lift his head and look around more properly.
 He was in a small room, dark because the only sources of light were three or four small candles left on the floor.
 A small camp bed lied on the opposite side of the room, and next to it there was an oil lamp.
 Piles and piles of books lied scattered on the floor, as well as lots of newspapers and some sort of flat, circular... things.

 On his right the view was occupied by a huge black squared object... a television?
 It was on, and Padfoot could see the light coming from the muggle device.
 The walls were probably white, and were covered with posters.
-Then, Sirius turned his head on the left, and there she was, his street spirit, his saviour, grinning madly at him.
+As Sirius turned his head on the left, he saw her, his street spirit, his saviour, grinning madly at him.

 "Good evening, doggie"

-Her face was hidden in the dark, but Sirius could still catch glimpses of her appearance: she was beautiful.
-She had long, wavy hair which fell graciously on her shoulders and gently brushed against his legs.
-She was thin, and the small flames of the candle drew intricate red patterns on her tonic arms.
+Her face was hidden in the dark, but Sirius could still catch glimpses of her appearance.
+She had long, wavy hair that fell rather untidily on her shoulders and gently brushed against his legs.
+She was thin, and the small flames of the candle drew intricate red patterns on her arms.
 Her eyes were big and shining in the darkness, but Padfoot wasn't able to determine their colour.

 Bloody hell, this place is darker than the street where I found Harry.